Connor Wong Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in the league.

-- His last time out was on Saturday against the Los Angeles Dodgers, when the right-hander tossed six innings, surrendering one earned run while allowing four hits.
+- His most recent time out came on Sunday against the Los Angeles Dodgers, when the right-hander tossed seven scoreless innings while giving up only one hit.

+- The 38-year-old has amassed an ERA of 3.99, with 10.2 strikeouts per nine innings, in 17 games this season.
+Opponents have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.